conniedonahue/file-compare/README.md

 ### LRU Cache

 In order to cut down on the compute time of parsing files, I thought it would be helpful to cache parsed files in an LRU cache.
 This would be helpful comparing the same file to multiple other files.
-Based off of the calculations in the Nonfunctional Requirements section, 10% of expected traffic would come to 360GB... which would require a fleet of servers.
+Based on the calculations in the Nonfunctional Requirements section, 10% of expected traffic would come to 360GB... which would require a fleet of servers.
 It might be more realistic to bring this number down to 36GB (1% of total) and adjust strategy based on cache misses.
 For production, parsed content should be encrypted to prevent unauthorized access.

 ### User Database